The Rev. Dr. John C. Brearley - Senior Minister, firstname.lastname@example.org - 843.448.4496

 Ever the adventurers, Cam and Mary have explored many areas of the country, including the Grand Canyon and Sedona in Arizona and more recently, a frozen-over Lake Erie.
 Their sidekick on many of these adventures is Zeb, an affectionate and mischievous Walker Treeing Coonhound whose talents include hunting down the warmest spot on the couch.
 Zeb, Cam, and Mary enjoy spending time together and with friends and family, sharing meals, jokes and stories.
 On sunny days you can find them on local jogging trails, bike paths, or the beach.

-On Sunday, September 21, The Reverend Cameron Thomas will be installed as Associate Minister, Youth & Missions, at First Presbyterian Church, Myrtle Beach, SC during the 11:00 AM worship service.
+On Sunday, September 21, The Reverend Cameron Thomas was installed as Associate Pastor, Youth & Missions, at First Presbyterian Church, Myrtle Beach, SC during the 11:00 AM worship service.